Shopify/buy-button-wordpress/README.md

 * Accept payments using Paypal (per-transaction fees apply)
 * Buy and print discounted shipping labels with Shopify Shipping
 * Import or export your orders and customer list to CSV
-* Get access to over 1000 helpful apps from the Shopify App Store
+* Get access to over 1000 helpful ecommerce apps from the Shopify App Store
 * Easily edit product information in bulk
 * Print invoices, labels, receipts, packing slips, and more
 * Add tracking numbers to any shipment